Onion: Storage

 Sweet onions have a greater water and sugar content than cooking onions.
 This makes them sweeter and milder tasting, but reduces their shelf life.
-Sweet onions can be stored refrigerated; they have a shelf life of around 1 month.
+Sweet onions can be stored refrigerated; they have a shelf life of around one month.
 Irrespective of type, any cut pieces of onion are best tightly wrapped, stored away from other produce, and used within two to three days.

 Varieties

 Common onion group (var. cepa)

 Most of the diversity within A. cepa occurs within this group, the most economically important Allium crop.
 Plants within this group form large single bulbs, and are grown from seed or seed-grown sets.
 The majority of cultivated varieties grown for dry bulbs, salad onions, and pickling onions belong to this group.
 The range of diversity found among these cultivars includes variation in photoperiod (length of day that triggers bulbing), storage life, flavour, and skin colour.
-Common onions range from the pungent varieties used for dried soups and onion powder to the mild and hearty sweet onions, such as the Vidalia from Georgia, USA, or Walla Walla from Washington that can be sliced and eaten raw on a sandwich.

 Aggregatum group (var. aggregatum)

 This group contains shallots and potato onions, also referred to as multiplier onions.
 The bulbs are smaller than those of common onions, and a single plant forms an aggregate cluster of several bulbs from a master.
 They are propagated almost exclusively from daughter bulbs, although reproduction from seed is possible.
 Shallots are the most important subgroup within this group and comprise the only cultivars cultivated commercially.
 They form aggregate clusters of small, narrowly ovoid to pear-shaped bulbs.
 Potato onions differ from shallots in forming larger bulbs with fewer bulbs per cluster, and having a flattened (onion-like) shape.
 Intermediate forms exist.

-I'itoi onion is a prolific multiplier onion cultivated in the Baboquivari Peak Wilderness, Arizona area.
+I'itoi onion is a prolific multiplier onion cultivated in the Baboquivari Peak Wilderness, Arizona, area.
 This small-bulb type has a shallot-like flavour and is easy to grow and ideal for hot, dry climates.
 Bulbs are separated, and planted in the fall 1 in below the surface and 12 in apart.
 Bulbs will multiply into clumps and can be harvested throughout the cooler months.
 Tops die back in the heat of summer and may return with heavy rains; bulbs can remain in the ground or be harvested and stored in a cool dry place for planting in the fall.
 The plants rarely flower; propagation is by division.